ha1tch/unxgo/README.md

 ## Installation

-1. Ensure you have Go 1.21 or later installed
+1. Assuming you have Go 1.21 or later installed
 2. Clone the repository:
    ```bash
    git clone https://github.com/yourusername/uxngo.git